Our success stories so far

 In response, local NHS service providers made changes based on our recommendations, to improve communication and privacy for patients; ensuring better and safer access.

-updated the East London sexual health website with accurate information, and they introduced Inform Patient kiosks and online registration to improve patient confidentiality and give patients the choice to self-book in.
+They updated the East London sexual health website with accurate information, and they introduced Inform Patient kiosks and online registration to improve patient confidentiality and give patients the choice to self-book in.
 Patients can now get results sent by text message with an average three-day turnaround.
 Some reception areas are now separate from the waiting areas; which improved privacy and made people more comfortable disclosing sensitive information.

-opened eleven beds as winter surge beds to reduce the need for patients to be placed on Ward 8C and protect day surgery and Emergency Gynaecology.
+The Royal London Hospital opened eleven beds as winter surge beds to reduce the need for patients to be placed on Ward 8C and protect day surgery and Emergency Gynaecology.
 Ward 8C is being remodelled as a gynaecology and female abdominal surgery ward to reduce the variance in specialities cared for and to assist in improving the quality of care for patients and staff.